-There seems to be two extremes in the current fitness world when it comes to training on unstable surfaces such as with BOSU ball exercises.
+The world is not yet convinced about the BOSU ball benefits, and there seems to be two extremes in the fitness world when it comes to training on unstable surfaces such as with BOSU ball exercises.

 BOSU Ball Benefits